2024 Engagement Ring Trends That Are Anything But Traditional

 Engagement Ring Trend 2024: Sustainability Surge

-According to a 2021 report by McKinsey & Company, sustainability practices have been playing, and will continue to play, an influential role in fine jewelry purchasing decisions, accounting for 20 to 30 percent of all sales in the category by 2025.
+According to a 2021 report by McKinsey & Company, sustainability practices have been playing, and will continue to play, an influential role in fine jewellery purchasing decisions, accounting for 20 to 30 per cent of all sales in the category by 2025.
 Engagement rings are no exception to what’s been dubbed the “sustainability surge.”
-Leading brands are embracing pre-loved stones and bands made from recycled gold, and some are even offering in-house exchange programs for customers to send in their unwanted or broken jewelry in return for credits.
+Leading brands are embracing pre-loved stones and bands made from recycled gold, and some are even offering in-house exchange programs for customers to send in their unwanted or broken jewellery in return for credits.

 Engagement Ring Trend 2024: Bold Bands